cewing/codefellows_f2_python/source/session08.rst

 .. rst-class:: centered

-A decorator is a callable that takes a callable as an argument and returns a callable as a return value.
+     "A decorator is a callable that takes a callable as an argument and returns a callable as a return value.""

 An Example
 ----------